CDL Physicals and Drug Testing

 - We work with drivers all day long.
 We understand that passing your DOT physical exam is important to your continued career and your livelihood, and we’re here to do everything we can to help you.

-- Dr. Carson and Dr. Hosten do not have white coats.
+- Dr. Carson does not have a white coat.

 Want to take the CDL Physical & Drug Test?
 Call our Oswego, IL office at 630-551-1003 for an appointment today!